jellewe/programmeerproject/DESIGN.md

 - Bar chart

 	The bar chart shows food produced by the clicked country.
 The food types that the bar chart shows are selected in a checkbox menu.
-The bars are clickable.
 - Line chart

-	The line chart shows how much of the selected food type was produced by country over the course of the years 1961 to 2013
+	The line chart shows how much the Netherlands has exported to the selected country, over the years 1992 - 2013.
 - Dropdown menu - continent selector

-	The dropdown menu selects a continent, which then makes the map zoom in to the specific continent.
+	The dropdown menu selects a continent, which then makes the map zoom in to the specific continent (not part of the minimum viable product).
 - Checkboxes - food type selector

 	With the checkbox menu the user can select which food types are shown in the bar chart.
+- Slider below map
+	The slider will make the map show information from different years.

 - Update functions to update charts based on selection

-	The update functions make sure that the several charts update based on selections in the other charts and the selections in the dropdown- and checkbox menu
+	The update functions make sure that the several charts update based on selections in the other charts and the selections in the dropdown- slider- and checkbox menu

-- Function to seperately process the CSV to only useful data
+- Program to seperately process the CSV to only useful data

-	This function will scrape the useful the data from the CSV file.
+	This program will scrape the useful the data from the CSV file.
 It will only keep the useful data.

 ## List of used API's or D3 plugins